GuenterQuast/mPIXdaq/README.md

 of pixels per cluster and rather low energies.
 Single pixels not associated to clusters originate from 𝛾 rays.
-Some of the electron tracks  with typically low energies also stem from photon interactions in the detector material (via the Compton process).
+Some of the electron tracks  with typically low energies also stem from photon interactions in the detector material (predominantly via the Compton process).

 ![The graphical display of miniPIXdaq](miniPIXdaq.png)